Meeples10/MCResourceAnalyzer/README.md

 ### Command line arguments

 Several command line arguments may be used to modify the behavior of the program.
-Multiple arguments can be used at once (e.g. `java -jar mc-resource-analyzer-x.x.x.jar table air-hack`).
+Multiple arguments can be used at once (e.g. `java -jar mc-resource-analyzer-x.x.x.jar version-select modernize-ids`).
 All available arguments are listed below.

 - `statistics`: Adds a line with statistics at the beginning of the `data.csv` file.
 - `no-hack`: The program attempts to compensate for the aforementioned inaccuracies at high Y values by assuming that empty chunk sections are filled with air.
 Use this argument to disable this hack.